-While there may be a need for high density development in some cases, this should be the exception and not the norm.
-Large tower blocks are not considered appropriate in the area.
+This is particularly the case due to the Growth Area's location, which lies between two conservation areas.
 As the Place Plan states, "any higher density development needs to be clearly balanced against the potential impact on the character of the area".